lupyuen/lupyuen.github.io/src/ci.md

 # What's Next

 TODO

+TODO: We might need a quicker way to "fail fast" and prevent other CI Jobs from running?
+Which will reduce the number of Runners?

+TODO: What if we could start earlier the CI Jobs that are impacted by the Modified Code in the PR?
+So if I modify something for Ox64 BL808 SBC, it should start the CI Job for `ox64:nsh`.
+If it fails, then don't bother with the rest of the Arm / RISC-V / Simulator jobs.

+TODO: Suppose we need to throttle our GitHub Runners from 36 Runners down to 25 Runners (and cut costs).
+What would be the impact on NuttX CI Duration?
+Are there any tools for modeling the queueing duration?

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.